Stages Of A Breakup: What To Expect & How To Heal Amid Heartbreak

 I write from the perspective of a straight woman because it’s the only authentic perspective that I can write from.
 But I feel as though these Stages of a Breakup that I’ve come up with (after going through it myself many times myself and coaching thousands of people around the world), are very common when it comes to breakups with a toxic ex.

-Whether it’s a breakup in a romantic relationship, a friendship, with a family member, a coworker, etc., toxic people have a way of making us feel like we were nothing more than a doormat-launching-pad.
+Whether it’s a breakup in a romantic relationship, a friendship, with a family member, a coworker, or an ex partner, toxic people have a way of making us feel like we were nothing more than a doormat-launching-pad.
 A doormat whose not-enoughness, launched them into profound change and evolution, relational success, and a happier life now that we are no longer in it.
+The emotional aftermath of a breakup with an ex partner can be particularly challenging, often filled with feelings of denial, the urge to reach out, and the difficulty of moving on.
+In a long term relationship, these feelings can be even more pronounced as the stability and dynamics of the partnership are deeply ingrained in one’s life.
+Understanding and closure are crucial during this healing process.

 The Stages of a Breakup are definitely NOT linear; you may not experience all of them.